-Before a barium enema exam, you'll need to clean out (empty) your colon.
+Before a barium enema exam, you'll be instructed to empty your colon.
 Any residue in your colon may obscure the X-ray images or be mistaken for an abnormality.

-To empty your colon, follow your doctor's instructions carefully.
-You may be asked to:
+To empty your colon, you may be asked to:

 - Follow a special diet the day before the exam.
-Typically, you won't be able to eat the day before the exam.
-Drinks may be limited to clear liquids — such as plain water, tea and coffee without milk or cream, broth, and clear carbonated beverages.
-You may not be able to eat or drink anything after midnight the day of the exam.
+You may be asked not to eat and to drink only clear liquids — such as water, tea or coffee without milk or cream, broth, and clear carbonated beverages.

 - Take a laxative the night before the exam.
-The laxative may be in pill or liquid form, will help empty your colon.
+A laxative, in a pill or liquid form, will help empty your colon.

 - Use an enema kit.
 In some cases, you may need to use an over-the-counter enema kit — either the night before the exam or a few hours before the exam — that provides a cleansing solution to remove any residue in your colon.

-- Adjust your usual medications.
-Remind your doctor of your medications at least a week before your exam, talk with your doctor about the medications you normally take.
+- Ask your doctor about your medications.
+At least a week before your exam, talk with your doctor about the medications you normally take.
 He or she may ask you to stop taking them days or hours before the exam.

 - X-ray (radiography) — Lower GI tract.
 Radiological Society of North America. http://www.radiologyinfo.org/en/info.cfm?pg=lowergi.
 Accessed Jan.
 23, 2014.